-- 1) The East Slope is not looking for firm yield from a TMD project and would accept West Slope hydrologic risk for that project. - 2) A TMD project would be used conjunctively with East Slope interruptible supply agreements, Denver Basin Aquifer resources, carry-over storage, terminal storage, drought restriction savings, and other non-West Slope water sources. - 3) In order to manage when a TMD will be able to divert, triggers are needed. - 4) An insurance policy is needed for existing uses, "agreed-to" projects, and some reasonable increment of future West Slope development. - 5) Future West Slope needs should be accommodated as part of a new TMD project. - 6) Colorado will continue its commitment to improve conservation and reuse. - 7) Environmental resiliency and recreational needs must be addressed both before and conjunctively with a new TMD.
+- 1) The East Slope is not looking for firm yield from a new TMD project and would accept hydrologic risk for that project. - 2) A new TMD project would be used conjunctively with East Slope interruptible supply agreements, Denver Basin Aquifer resources, carry-over storage, terminal storage, drought restriction savings, and other non-West Slope water sources. - 3) In order to manage when a new TMD will be able to divert, triggers are needed. - 4) An insurance policy that protects against involuntary curtailment is needed for existing uses and some reasonable increment of future development in the Colorado River system, but it will not cover a new TMD. - 5) Future West Slope needs should be accommodated as part of a new TMD project. - 6) Colorado will continue its commitment to improve conservation and reuse. - 7) Environmental resiliency and recreational needs must be addressed both before and conjunctively with a new TMD.